GW-DSSD/Couillard-Solar-Foundation/README.md

 #
 This is the official git repository for DSSD GW's consulting for the Couillard Solar Foundation, based in Wisconsin.
 Pranav Chandaliya is the project lead.

-Team Members:

-Anushka Vuppala

-Amit Shendge

-Apoorva Reddy Bagepalli

-Emily Richardt

-Seva Soni
+Team Members: Anushka Vuppala,Amit Shendge,Apoorva Reddy Bagepalli,Emily Richardt, Seva Soni